james-wallis/wallisconsultancy/_pages/home.md

 A mutually agreed solution with peace of mind and the potential for an improved relationship?

-My experience, particularily as a family magistrate, is that mediation is by far the better way.
+My experience, particularly as a family magistrate, is that mediation is by far the better way.

 If you agree then **let me try to mediate for you**.